- Overview

 Overview

-As your journey through Japan comes to an end, getting back to Narita International Airport (NRT) smoothly and on time is essential.
-Narita lies about 60 km east of central Tokyo, and while it may seem far, Japan’s world-class transport system offers multiple ways to reach it—fast trains, direct buses, and private transfers.
+As your trip through Japan comes to an end, getting back to Narita International Airport (NRT) smoothly and on time is essential.
+Narita Airport is located about 60 km east of central Tokyo, but thanks to Japan’s efficient transportation network, travelers can choose from multiple fast and reliable options—express trains, airport buses, private transfers, and rental cars.

 Transportation Overview